breezabelle/terms-and-policy/README.md

 - Your authentication data is safely stored and not shared with anyone.
 - We do not collect personal information beyond what is necessary for authentication.
 - You can remove your data by running the `/logout` command.

+## Other Information

+The Breezabelle #5283 bot is designed for users on Discord to do things related to their Epic Games (Fortnite) account.
+If you require any assistane, please join our Support Server: **https://discord.gg/sgghzWChjH**